View of Moca's town square.

 Palacete Los Moreau

-A guided tour will give you a glimpse into life when coffee and sugarcane made the fortunes of European families on this part of the Island.
+Take a guided tour of this stunning home for a glimpse into the past, when coffee and sugarcane made the fortunes of European families residing in the area.

 Hacienda Museo Enriqueta